 It’s your last day, and whether you want to take a dip in the incredible outdoor pool, try a yoga class, or enjoy a game of beach volleyball; active families will love spending a morning at the historic Annenberg Community Beach House.
 Packed with activities to keep the little ones busy while you chill out on the beach and take in the great views — it’s the perfect place to enjoy Santa Monica beach life.

 Come lunchtime, there’s no need to leave your perfect seaside spot thanks to onsite eatery Back on the Beach Cafe.
 From delicious brunch staples to lunchtime burgers and salads, kick back with a cold beer at one of its umbrella-covered tables right on the sand.

 When you’re all beached out, head east to Santa Monica’s Ocean Park Boulevard/Santa Monica Airport Area neighborhood and check out the Museum of Flying — whose friendly staff and hands-on exhibits make this a perfect stop with little ones in tow.
 Don’t miss the flight simulator it’s a unique experience for the entire family!

 For your final dinner, get the whole family well-fed at Stella Barra Pizzeria — one of the highest rated pizza joints in Santa Monica.
 With over a dozen artisan pizzas to choose from, even the fussiest family members will find something here.
-Then, top off the evening with bowling at Bowlmor Santa Monica where you can grab a lane, have some drinks and enjoy an ice cream sundae while engaging in a little friendly competition.

 Looking for the perfect place to base your family?
 Discover Santa Monica’s Family-Friendly Hotels.